strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Definitions
 -----------

 Aboriginal And Torres Strait Islander Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Whether a person identifies as being of Aboriginal and/or Torres Strait Islander origin, as represented by a code.

 :Domain:
   :1: Aboriginal but not Torres Strait Islander origin
   :2: Torres Strait Islander but not Aboriginal origin
   :3: Both Aboriginal and Torres Strait Islander origin
   :4: Neither Aboriginal or Torres Strait Islander origin
   :9: Not stated/inadequately described

+:Notes:
+  Code 9 is not to be available as a valid answer to the questions but is intended for use:

+  - Primarily when importing data from other data collections that do not contain mappable data.
+  - Where an answer was refused.
+  - Where the question was not able to be asked prior to completion of assistance because the client was unable to communicate or a person who knows the client was not available.

 Accomodation
 ^^^^^^^^^^^^

 The type of physical setting in which a person usually resides, as represented by a code.

 :Domain:
   :1: Private residence (e.g. private or public rental, owned, purchasing etc)
   :2: Residence within an Aboriginal/Torres Strait Islander community (e.g. rented private residence, temporary shelter)
   :3: Domestic-scale supported living facility (e.g. group homes)